 3. Project Developer (Sponsor)

-The project developer is the company that plans to execute the whole project and who investors entrust their money to.
+The project developer is the company that plans to execute the whole project and to whom investors entrust their money.

 Before deciding whether to invest in a project or not, it is good practice to check how experienced the project developer is.
 For example, what is their history of completed projects, and have they ever done similar deals to yours?